Obituary of Daniel Joseph DeLuca

 Dan graduated from Iona College (Class of ’52) at the top of his class and went on to serve as First Lieutenant in the United States Air Force during the Korean War.
 While stationed at Pinecastle AFB with the 5th Air Force and member of the Strategic Air Command (SAC) in Orlando Florida, he met Anna Stanko and was married before retiring from service as Captain in the Air Force Reserve.
 Following his military service, he went on to earn his master’s degree in Chemistry from Stevens Institute of Technology in Hoboken, New Jersey.

-In lieu of flowers, the family requests donations be made to the American Legion Post 274 of Peekskill NY.
-Donations can be mailed to the American Legion post 274, P.O.Box 21, Peekskill NY 10566
+In lieu of flowers, the family requests donations are made to the American Legion Post 274 of Peekskill can be mailed to the American Legion Post 274, P.O.Box 21, Peekskill, NY 10566.